dirkleas/miditoyz/README.md

     ```
     pip install -r requirements.txt
     ```
-1. generate a new collection from your existing song collection that removes duplicates and broken songs along with a song catalog. depending on the size of your song catalog, this might take a while. on my 2021 fancy apple macbook pro this takes about 5 minutes per 1000 songs -- your mileage may vary ... dramatically ;-). just follow the help instructions:
+1. generate a new collection from your existing song collection that removes duplicates and broken songs along with a song catalog. depending on the size of your song catalog, this might take a while. it might be worth copying a subset of your collection to a temporary directory and playing around with that first before tackling your entire monster collection. on my 2021 fancy apple macbook pro this takes about 3 minutes per 1000 songs -- your mileage may vary ... dramatically ;-). just follow the help instructions and appropriate examples for mac, linux, or windows:
     ```
     miditoyz init --help

+    miditoyz ~/music/collection ~/music/collection.new          # mac or linux
+    miditoyz c:\music\collection c:\music\collection.new        # windows
     ```

 ## roadmap